Introduction

 How many people are employed in UK agriculture?

-• The size of the UK agricultural labour force has remained relatively stable over the past twelve years, ranging between 464 and 481 thousand people since 2010.
+• The size of the UK agricultural labour force has remained relatively stable over the past thirteen years, ranging between 462 and 481 thousand people since 2010.

 Source: The latest statistics on the size of the Agricultural Workforce can be found on GOV.UK.